enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 | time = 500  | 2000       | 594    |
 | time = 1000 | 4000       | 1103   |

-At 20ms, Future is too costly, At 40ms, Future begins to hit the threshold.
+At 20ms, Future is too costly.
+At 40ms, Future begins to hit the threshold.
 At 500ms and 1000ms it scales better.

 The above is actually a case of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
 The serial part would be the overhead of creating Future in the main thread.